Rnair12599/Arduino-Game-App/README.md

 # Ardunio-Game-App
-Created a handheld gaming device using an Arduino processor that employs LED Board to display a moving character and is controlled using two buttons.
+A basic handheld gaming device using an Arduino processor that employs LED Board to display a moving character and is controlled using two buttons.
 Programmed with C++ to create a simple Mario-esque game